3dem/emhub/docs/developer_guide/content.rst

     >             <h3 class="mt-3">Single-Molecule Imaging Center</h3>

-Any template in the ``$EMHUB_INSTACE/extra/templates`` folder will take precedence over the ones in ``emhub/templates``.
+Any template in the ``$EMHUB_INSTANCE/extra/templates`` folder will take precedence over the ones in ``emhub/templates``.
 One needs to be careful not use an existing filename that is not intended to be replaced.

 Adding New Templates
 --------------------

-New templates can be added into the ``$EMHUB_INSTACE/extra/templates`` folder.
-Usually, new templates should define an associated "content" function with the same name, that will provide the data required for rendering the template.
+New templates can be added into the ``$EMHUB_INSTANCE/extra/templates`` folder.
+Usually, new templates should define an associated "content" function with the same name, which will provide the data required for rendering the template.

 For example, for the EMhub-SMIC, we added a ``Plates`` page.
-For that, we created a new file:
+For that, we created a new
-``$EMHUB_INSTACE/extra/templates/plates.html``.
+file: ``$EMHUB_INSTANCE/extra/templates/plates.html``.

-This template is composed by two main parts: the html template and some javascript code.
+This template is composed of two main parts: the HTML template and some JavaScript code.
 The following HTML part defines a `<div>` with the "content" that will be rendered inside the main layout.
-It uses the ``current_user`` variable render different content depending on the user's permissions.
-In this case, the ``Add Plate`` button link is only rendered if the logged user is a manager.
+It uses the ``current_user`` variable to render different content depending on the user's permissions.
+In this case, the ``Add Plate`` button link is only rendered if the logged-in user is a manager.

 .. tab:: HTML